-Let’s talk about them because they are both extremely important.
+Let’s talk about them because they are both important.
 Let’s talk about them because they both touch upon multiple areas of our lives.
-Let’s talk about them because combining the two in one conversation is socially taboo.

-Why is that?
-Probably because conversations of this nature tend to breed disagreement and discord, even among close friends.
+Unfortunately, these conversations tend to breed disagreement and discord, even among close friends.
 And nobody wants that, least of all me.
-Yet, shouldn’t the very fact that religion and politics arouse such intense emotion and elicit such passionate viewpoints be an indicator that there is something here that desperately needs to be discussed?
-I think so.
+Yet, shouldn’t the very fact that religion and politics arouse such intense emotion and elicit such impassioned opinions be an indicator that they are subjects that desperately need to be discussed?
+I think maybe so.

-It’s been well said that politics affects how we are living today and religion affects how we will live in eternity.
+It’s been well said that politics affect how we are living today and religion affects how we will live in eternity.
 I feel this is an oversimplification, but the point is valid.
 Even if we choose to ignore the political systems around us and their implications upon our lives, they still affect us.
-Ask someone who lives in North Korea if he/she is aware of how its country’s political system (read dictatorship) affects them.
-You bet your bottom dollar they are.
+Ask someone who lives in North Korea if he/she is aware of how their country’s political system (read dictatorship) affects them.

 As for religion, it’s not only a future matter.
 It’s an everyday matter.
-Eternal denotes that which never comes to an end.
+Eternal denotes that which has no beginning and never comes to an end.
 The eternal is past, present and future.
 The eternal is now.
 And religion is that discussion.

-This is the section of my blog where I plan to talk about religion and politics.
-I’m biased.
+I plan to do some talking about religion and maybe even about politics.
+Like everyone else, I’m biased.
 If you’ve read my “about” page, you already know that I’m a Christian.
 I believe the Bible.
-Though the Bible is a religious book and its teaching spiritual, choosing to believe its words or choosing not to believe them will shape your thinking, your decision-making and ultimately, of course, your actions.
+Though the Bible is a religious book and its teaching are spiritual in nature, choosing to believe its words or choosing not to will shape your thinking, your decision-making and ultimately, of course, your actions.

 In other words, in the present context, what you believe or don’t believe also shapes your politics.